 As part of the part of the English Schools Foundation, Jockey Club Sarah Roe School is the only special school in Hong Kong teaching in English.
 Seventy students aged 5 to 19 years old with additional learning needs, such as autism, study in the Ho Man Tin campus.
 Therapists are also available at the school.

 The International sections of the school for students aged 3 to 18 years old are based on the English National Curriculum.
 Two campuses in North Point cater for their kindergarten, reception and primary 1 and primary 2 to 6 and secondary students respectively.
 In their Early Years Foundation Stage and Primary section, students are required to attend Mandarin class daily.
-The IB Diploma Programme is offered as their two-year pre-university course.
+It offers the IB Diploma Programme.

-As the first school in Hong Kong authorised to teach the IB Primary Years Programme, Kingston International School educates children aged from one year (playgroup) to Year 6 and secondary school students.
+This was the first school in Hong Kong authorised to teach the IB Primary Years Programme.
+Kingston International School educates children aged from one year (playgroup) to Year 6 and secondary school students.
 Each class of the school in Kowloon Tong is led by fully qualified native English and Putonghua teachers.

 Korean International School Hong Kong offers British-style education for students from Early Years to Year 13.
-English, Korean and Mandarin language studies are provided.
+It provides English, Korean and Mandarin language studies.
 The school in Sai Wan Ho has 490 students of 23 nationalities.
 Primary and secondary school pupils follow the Cambridge International Examinations curriculum.

-The Norwegian International School in Tai Po has a kindergarten section for K1 and K2 children and a primary section which has adopted the International Primary Curriculum.
+The Norwegian International School (NIS) is in Tai Po.
+It has a kindergarten section for K1 and K2 children and a primary section.
+NIS has adopted the International Primary Curriculum.
 All students from Years 1 to 6 undertake Chinese Studies lessons daily.
-Christian education is also highly valued by the school.
+This school highly values Christian education.

-Established in 2006 by the English Schools Foundation, Renaissance College is a private independent school which offers four IB programmes: Primary Years Programme, Middle Years Programme, IB Diploma Programme and International Baccalaureate Career-related Programme.
+Established in 2006 by the English Schools Foundation, Renaissance College is a private independent school.
+It offers four IB programmes Primary Years Programme, Middle Years Programme, IB Diploma Programme and International Baccalaureate Career-related Programme.
 The school offers English medium education from Year 1 to Year 13 at its Ma On Shan campus.

 Singapore International School (Hong Kong) has about 1320 students of over 20 nationalities with Singaporeans and Hongkongers being the majority.
-Their Preparatory Years and Primary Campus in Aberdeen and Secondary Campus in Wong Chuk Hang are connected by a link-bridge.
+A link-bridge connects he school’s Preparatory Years and Primary Campus in Aberdeen and Secondary Campus in Wong Chuk Hang.
 Chinese Language is taught from Preparatory Years program to IB Diploma Programme (DP).

-The International Montessori School of Hong Kong provides education based on the Montessori method to over 900 students up to age 12.
-It is the first Montessori Primary Programme in Greater China that is accredited by the International Montessori Council.
+The International Montessori School of Hong Kong provides education based on the Montessori method.
+This school has over 900 students up to age 12.
+It is accredited by the International Montessori Council as a Montessori Primary Programme.
 Pupils of different levels attend school at four different campuses located in Mid-Levels, South Horizons, Stanley and Aldrich Bay.

-Think International has four international kindergartens in Kowloon Tong, Laguna City, Mei Foo and Ma On Shan that offer a bilingual class (English and Mandarin) and an international class.
+Think International has four international kindergartens in Kowloon Tong, Laguna City, Mei Foo and Ma On Shan.
+Each offers a bilingual class (English and Mandarin) and an international class.
 Students aged 3-11 years can enrol in the Primary Years Program taught at Think International School in Kowloon Tong.
 Think Academy (Tsung Tsin) is their secondary section in Lei Cheng Uk for Year 7 to 13 pupils.

 Victoria Shanghai Academy is located in Shum Wan.
-Three IB programmes – the Primary Years Programme, Middle Years Programme and Diploma Programme – are provided to more than 1800 students from Years 1 to 12.
+This school offers IB programmes – the Primary Years Programme, Middle Years Programme and Diploma Programme.
+It has more than 1800 students from Years 1 to 12.
 The primary curriculum is bilingual (English and Putonghua), while the secondary curriculum is mainly in English.